 For many people, the first thing that draws them toward bird ownership is a parrot's beautifully colored feathers.
-Whether you're looking for a red, green, or purple parrot, this bird species offers plenty of variety.
+Whether you're looking for a red, green, blue, or purple parrot, this bird species offers plenty of variety.

 Brightly colored plumage isn't the only trait that a prospective parrot owner should consider before adoption.
 You also need to think about whether the bird's nature is a good fit for your lifestyle and home.